 e.
 Data Subject Requests.
 Processor will provide reasonable assistance, including by appropriate technical and organizational measures and taking into account the nature of the Processing, to enable Controller to respond to any request from Data Subjects seeking to exercise their rights under the Data Protection Law with respect to Personal Data (including access, rectification, restriction, deletion or portability of Personal Data as applicable), to the extent permitted by the law.
 If such request is made directly to Processor, Processor will promptly inform Controller and will advise Data Subjects to submit their request to the Controller.
 Controller shall be solely responsible for responding to any Data Subjects' requests.
 Controller shall reimburse Processor for the costs arising from this assistance.

-If the Processor intends to instruct sub-Processors other than the companies listed under the list of sub-Processors, the Processor will notify the Controller thereof in writing (email to the email address(es) on record in Processor's account information for Controller is sufficient) and will give the Controller the opportunity to object to the engagement of the new sub Processors within 30 days after being notified.
-The objection must be based on reasonable grounds (e.g. if the Controller proves that significant risks for the protection of its Personal Data exist at the sub-Processor).
+If the Processor intends to instruct sub-Processors other than the companies listed under the list of sub-Processors, the Processor will notify the Controller thereof in writing (email to the email address(es) on record in Processor's account information for Controller is sufficient) and will give the Controller the opportunity to object to the engagement of the new sub-Processors within 30 days after being notified.
+The objection must be based on reasonable grounds (e.g., if the Controller proves that significant risks for the protection of its Personal Data exist at the sub-Processor).
 If the Processor and Controller are unable to resolve such objection, either party may terminate the Agreement by providing written notice to the other party.
 Controller shall receive a refund of any prepaid but unused fees for the period following the effective date of termination.
 Where Processor engages sub-Processors, Processor will enter into a contract with the sub-Processor that imposes on the sub-Processor the same obligations that apply to Processor under this DPA.
-Where the sub-Processor fails to fulfill its data protection obligations, Processor will remain liable to the Controller for the performance of such sub-Processors obligations.
+Where the sub-Processor fails to fulfil its data protection obligations, Processor will remain liable to the Controller for the performance of such sub-Processors obligations.

 Where a sub-Processor is engaged, the Controller must be granted the right to monitor and inspect the sub-Processor's activities in accordance with this DPA and the Data Protection Law, including to obtain information from the Processor, upon written request, on the substance of the contract and the implementation of the data protection obligations under the sub-Processing contract, where necessary by inspecting the relevant contract documents.